msassak/jschematic/README.md

 Jschematic doesn't care how you turn JSON into Ruby (though we use the fine yajl-ruby gem for testing).

-## ToDo

-* Rename Errors to Report and use it to improve error handling
-* Implement remaining attributes for base schema validation
-* Allow collection of validation results

 ## Testing